TheGenocides/TheGenocides/README.md

 ## :bulb: About

 My name is TheGenocides.
 You can call me Geno or Luke.
-I'm a 14 years old male, python developer that loves making projects.
+I'm a 14 years old male, python developer that loves creating projects.
 I'm also a twitter enthusiast and gaming addicted!

 ### Projects